jstarry/solana-voib-demo/README.md

 $ cargo run --bin provider-account -- -f <FULLNODE ADDRESS> -p </path/to/provider-pubkey.json> --program_id </path/to/program_id.json>
 ```
 where `<FULLNODE_ADDRESS>` is the IP address of a node in the solana cluster.

-### Running tests

-Tests rely on the solana runtime to test the BPF program.
-In order to link the
-bpf loader native program, the `solana` repo must be located in the same directory
-as this `solana-voib-demo` project.